-Steidl himself is traveling from Germany to install the pop-up exhibition May 11–12.
-Visitors are encouraged to observe this process as it occurs and to return for the deinstallation May 26.
-On May 25, Steidl delivers the third annual Hugh Edwards Lecture, which is free and open to the public.
+Steidl himself traveled from Germany to install the pop-up exhibition.
+Visitors were encouraged to observe this process as it occurs and to return for the deinstallation May 26.

 This exhibition is made possible by The Jane P. Watkins Fund of the Schwab Charitable Fund and The Lisa and John Pritzker Family Fund.